Help for Ukrainian refugees

 As hosting arrangements break down or come to an end, some Ukrainians are presenting as homeless.
 Rules allow Ukrainians to receive homelessness help and guidance has been issued to local authorities in England.
 There is additional guidance on homelessness resulting from guests' unreasonable behaviour.

-Data on homelessness among those housed under the HFU or family schemes are provided here.
+Data on homelessness among those housed under the HFU or family schemes in England are provided here.
 As of August 31, 10,660 households had been dealt with as homeless, two-thirds of them (just over 7,000) because hosting arrangements under the HFU broke down or ended (the figures are likely to be underestimates, as many councils are not submitting data).

 Eligibility rules for housing and homelessness assistance